+In Figure (8), $[r{\min}, r{\max}]$ is very small, so we see a clear change of randomness with respect to the scale.
 In Figure (9), however, $[r{\min}, r{\max}]$ is much larger, and the image is a mixture of objects and patterns of very different scales.
-In order to model natural images like the one in Figure (9), we need to model image patterns over the whole range of scale.
+In order to model natural images such as the one in Figure (9), we need to model image patterns over the whole range of the scale.

-2.3.3 Variance normalization
+2.3.3.
+Variance normalization.
 The local averaging operation in Equation (1) reduces the marginal variance of the image intensities.
-A more appropriate measure of randomness should be the compression rate of variance-normalized image, so that this measure is invariant of linear transformations of image intensities.
-Specifically, for an image I, let σ^2 be the marginal variance of I. Let $\mathbf{I}'(i, j) = \mathbf{I}(i, j)/\sigma$.
+A more appropriate measure of randomness should be the compression rate of the variance-normalized image, so that this measure is invariant under linear transformations of image intensities.
+Specifically, for an image I, let σ^2 be the marginal variance of I. Let $\mathbf{I}'(i,j) = \mathbf{I}(i,j)/\sigma$.
 Then I' is the variance-normalized version of I, and the marginal variance of I' is 1.
 We compute the JPEG compression rates of variance-normalized versions of the images in Figure (3).
-Figure (10.a) displays the variance-normalized JPEG compression rate over the order of distance for the three runs of the simulation study.
+Figure (10.a) displays the variance-normalized JPEG compression rate versus the order of the distance for the three runs of the simulation study.
 The compression rate increases monotonically towards an upper bound represented by the horizontal line.
 This suggests that the scaling process increases the randomness and transforms a regular image to a random image.
 The upper bound is the JPEG compression rate of the Gaussian white noise process with variance 1.